Many of our users have asked us about the reasons we switched from Yoast SEO to All in One SEO for WordPress.

 5. The Link Assistant Tool

-Links play a crucial role in SEO.
+Internal links play a crucial role in SEO.
 They not only help your users and search engines discover new content, but they also help search engine rankings.

 However, tools that allow you to analyze your website’s internal and external links are usually very expensive.